 At Startown Veterinary Hospital, we believe in fear-free veterinary visits and strive to minimize the stress involved for both you and your dog.
 Our team will work with you to make sure your pet feels comfortable throughout the entire experience.
 Read more to find out what you can do to minimize your pet’s stress level during the veterinary visit.

-We know dogs can get anxious waiting in the lobby, especially if there are other dogs close by.
-We offer call ahead check-in to avoid that – wait in the car and we will escort you straight to the exam room.
+We know that some dogs can get anxious waiting in the lobby, especially if there are other dogs close by.
+We provide bandanas infused with canine appeasing pheromone to help reduce fear, anxiety, and stress.
+We also offer call ahead check-in – wait in the car and we will escort you straight to the exam room.

 The exam room

 We will offer tasty treats in the exam room to help distract your pup and make the exam a positive experience.
 If your dog is a picky eater or has special dietary needs, please bring his favorite treats from home.
 Most pups feel more comfortable in the exam room with their owners – we will do our best to perform all vaccines and blood work in the exam room to help reduce any anxiety your dog may feel.